-In Jennifer Puryear’s opinion, books are competing with television in a way they never have before.
-With the likes of Netflix and Amazon and HBO, excellent and artistic television shows are more prevalent than in years past.
-We get caught up in one series after another – everything from Game of Thrones to Homeland to The Crown.
-Many people need a very good reason to sit down with a book.
+According to Jennifer Puryear, books compete with television like never before.
+With Netflix and Amazon and HBO, excellent and artistic television shows are more common these days.
+We get caught up in one series after another – Game of Thrones to This Is Us to The Crown.
+Many folks need a good reason to sit down with a book.

-Several years ago, Jennifer wrote an occasional book column for a friend’s, now highly successful, Southern lifestyle website.
-Fast forward a few years, as her daughters grew older and her house became quieter, Jennifer started contemplating a project of her own.
-Inspired by a friend’s art blog and the pleasure and challenge of writing those book columns, the Harvard/UNC educated lawyer “began pondering a blog about books.”
+Several years ago, Jennifer wrote an occasional book column for a friend’s, now successful, Southern lifestyle website.
+As her daughters grew older and her house became quieter, she contemplated a project of her own.
+Inspired by the pleasure and challenge of writing those book columns, the Harvard/UNC educated lawyer “pondered a blog about books.”

 Photos of Jennifer and Pepper by Ashley Hylbert

 When I seldom leave the house and yearn to see…